Etto48/MokaccinoCPP/README.md

 The algorithm used is ECDHE authenticated with ECDSA with hash SHA384 and the curve is secp521r1

-The symmetric key cipher is AES256-GCM and the key is derived with the first 32B of the SHA512 hash of the shared secret
+The symmetric key cipher is AES256-GCM and the key is derived with HKDF (with hash SHA384) from the shared secret

 #### Key exchange